 Once you have taken advantage of the custom remediation filters, you need a quick way to get back to that important customized remediation view.
 Custom Filter Sets help you quickly get the information you need.

-Save a custom remediation view by scrolling to the bottom of the Remediations page of the Cloud Insight console.
-Enter a filter name and click Save Filter.
-These custom filters appear on the Dashboard page of the Cloud Insight console as a tile near the lower right corner.
+Save a custom remediation view by scrolling to the Create a Custom Filter search field in the left-hand panel of the List page.
+Enter a filter name and click Save filter.
+These custom filters appear on the Remediations & Continuous Scan page within the Overview main menu tab and under the Dashboards sub-menu tab as a tile in the Customer Filter Sets section in the lower right corner.
 The custom filter tiles dynamically change color to reflect the security posture of the filtered assets.

 Cloud Insight offers customized remediation plans for each user account.
 Utilizing these plans allows employees of your organization to take ownership of individual remediations.

-Add a remediation to your plan by selecting it from the Remediations page of the Cloud Insight console and clicking the orange Add to My Plan button near the top right corner of the screen.
+Add a remediation to your plan by selecting it from the List page under the Remediations main menu tab and clicking the orange Add to My Plan button near the top right corner of the screen.

-View your personal remediations by visiting the My Plan page in the Cloud Insight console.
+View your personal remediations by visiting the Plan page under the Remediations main menu tab.

 Remediation items you have taken ownership of, then mark them as complete.
 Cloud Insight will check the next time it scans to verify that you were successful.